josealonso/Basic-DEX/README.md

 Now we have LP-tokens, we can also use them to calculate how much underlying tokens to return when someone wants to withdraw their liquidity in exchange for their LP-tokens.

+#### Fees

+- Traders are already sending ether/tokens to the contract.
+Instead of asking for an explicit fee, we can just deduct some amount from the ether/tokens they are sending.
+- We can just add the fees to the reserve balance.
+This means, over time, the reserves will grow.
+- We can collect fees in the currency of the asset being deposited by the trader.
+Liquidity providers thus get a balanced amount of ether and tokens proportional to their share of LP-tokens.

+Uniswap takes a 0.03% fees from each swap.
+Let's say we take 1% to keep things simple.
+Adding fees to the contract is as simple as making a few edits to our price calculation formula:

+We had
+`outputAmount = (outputReserve * inputAmount) / (inputReserve + inputAmount)`

+Now,

+`outputAmountWithFees = 0.99 * outputAmount`

+But, Solidity does not support floating point operations.
+So for Solidity we rewrite the formula as such:

+`outputAmountWithFees = (outputAmount * 99) / 100`